marionettejs/backbone.marionette/readme.md

 want to wait until your entire application is initialized to start the `Backbone.history`.

-The two events that are currently triggered, are:
+The events that are currently triggered, are:

 * **"initialize:before"**: fired just before the initializers kick off
 * **"initialize:after"**: fires just after the initializers have finished
+* **"start"**: fires after all initializers and after the initializer events

 ```js
 MyApp.bind("initialize:before", function(options){